bit23/linq-g/README.md

 class GroupedResultEnumerable<TSource, TKey, TElement, TResult> extends IterableEnumerable<TResult> implements IEnumerable<TResult>
 ```

-The class architecture is slightly more articulated than that of the interfaces, but no additional methods are exposed, other than some static methods of the ```Enumerable<T>``` class:
+The classes architecture is slightly more articulated than that of the interfaces, but no additional methods are exposed, other than some static methods of the ```Enumerable<T>``` class:

 > empty, from, fromGenerator, range, repeat, repeatElement